What is fast fashion?

 The price of clothing has fallen dramatically in the Global North.
 In the 1950s, a ready-made dress sold in the United Kingdom for about £4 ($5 USD), which is £140 ($182 USD) in current money.
 Today a shopper can buy a simple dress for about £10 ($13 USD).

-A whole generation of shoppers in the Global North expects to be able to buy cheap clothing, but the low prices are possible only because of the slavery and exploitation that exist in the fashion industry supply chain.
+A whole generation of shoppers in the Global North expects to be able to buy cheap clothing, but the low prices are possible only because of the slavery and exploitation that exists in the fashion industry supply chain.
 The price of the clothing does not reflect the true cost to the farmers, spinners and weavers, tailors, finishers, quality control teams, and packers.

 Women are directly targeted by the fashion industry